-This recipe is so easy, it is one of the most common pizzas I make.
-Not only is Romano cheese cheaper and more economical, and it is packed with tons of flavor!
+This recipe for a simple Romano pizza is so easy, it is one of the most common pizzas I make.
+As the name suggests, it uses Romano cheese instead of mozzarella.

 Why Romano Cheese?

-If you’re wondering why Romano cheese in this recipe it’s because there is a misconception that mozzarella is the only cheese for true Italian pizza.
+If you’re wondering why Romano cheese in this recipe it’s because there is a misconception that mozzarella is the only cheese for Italian pizza.
 That’s Americanized thinking.
-I use Romano because it tastes great and has a ton more flavor than Parmesan cheese.

 What about Parmesan cheese?
-I don’t remember the last time I used Parmesan cheese.
-Romano cheese has soooo much more flavor, and a small amount goes a long way, so you actually use less.
+I prefer Romano cheese personally.
+I think it has so much more flavor, and a small amount goes a long way, so you actually use less.